Saint Hripsime Church: Decline and major restoration

 A 1783 watercolor of the churches of Etchmiadzin by Mikhail Matveevich Ivanov.
 Then recently fortified St. Hripsime, on the upper left, and its architectural details are accurately reproduced.

 Since its restoration in 1653, the church had a regular congregation.
 Subsequent Catholicoi, Eghiazar and Nahapet, further contributed to its revitalization by adding auxiliary buildings and sponsoring manuscript production.
-Six inscriptions, from the 1720s, engraved on its walls record the donations of salt, oil, incense, rice, candles, wine.
+Six inscriptions engraved on its walls in the 1720s record the donations of salt, oil, incense, rice, candles, wine.
 (Note: There is also an encrypted epigraph from 1721/22, left by future Catholicos Hakob V of Shamakhi, is located on the left niche of the eastern façade.
 An undated inscription by Aleksandr vardapet, who is most likely the later Catholicos Aleksandr II, records the donation of fifty sheep as breeding stock.)
 In the 17th and 18th centuries, monks at St. Hripsime were provided bread and clothing from the monastery of Echmiadzin, but the monastery also possessed its own farmland and livestock.

 The portico and the belfry, added in 1653 and 1790, respectively.